DIYgod/RSSHub/docs/en/joinus/README.md

 # Join Us

 We welcome all pull requests.
-Suggestions or feedbacks are also welcomed [here](https://github.com/DIYgod/RSSHub/issues).
+Suggestions and feedback are also welcomed [here](https://github.com/DIYgod/RSSHub/issues).

 ## Submit new RSS source